Making Music With Your Web Browser

 }

 This code uses the HTML5 template tag to create a new element for the recording and add it to the DOM.
-It also automatically adds an event listener to the new elements play button, all we have to now is create that callback function.
+It also automatically adds an event listener to the new elements play button, all we have to do now is create that callback function.

 function playTrack(event) {